Description & Care

 “This wonderful plant is certainly one of the most striking vegetable productions hitherto discovered, and, in this respect, is worthy of taking place side by side with the Rafflesia Arnoldii.”

-N. rajah is famous for its enormous traps, which in the wild can hold well over 3 litres of liquid.
+N. rajah grows on Mt Kinabalu and Mt Tambuyukon in Borneo.
+It is famous for its enormous traps, which in the wild these can hold well over 3 litres of liquid.
 It often traps vertebrates like geckos and frogs, and has even been recorded to catch small mammals such as rats.
-Like Nepenthes lowii, this species has also developed a mutualistic relationship with tree shrews - the large vaulted lids produce nectar, which the shrews will feed on while perched over the mouth of the pitcher.
+Like Nepenthes lowii, this species has also developed a mutualistic relationship with tree shrews - the large domed lids produce nectar, which the shrews will feed on while perched over the mouth of the pitcher.
 The shrew’s droppings land in the pitcher, giving the plant an additional source of nitrogen!

 Other noteworthy characteristics of Nepenthes rajah include its lovely thick leaves and peltate tendril insertion - this is where the pitcher tendril connects to the underside of the leaf, rather than the tip of the leaf.
 Nepenthes clipeata is similar in this regard.